Powerlearnproject/se-day1-assignment-lifelegacy-alfonce/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is the practice of crafting and refining the input given to an AI model (like ChatGPT) to guide its responses in the most useful and accurate way possible.
+-Prompt engineering is the practice of crafting and refining the input given to an AI model (like ChatGPT) to guide its responses in the most useful and accurate way possible.
 It’s all about designing prompts strategically to get the AI to generate the desired output.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 1. Vague Prompt:
-Example - "Tell me about websites."
+  "Tell me about websites."
 Problem:
 Too broad — "websites" is a huge topic.
 The AI might not know whether to explain what websites are, how to build one, or their history.
 2.Improved Prompt: